The Indiana Charter School Board consists of nine members. The members are appointed by the following elected officials:

 Gretchen Gutman has worked in government relationship and policy for over 20 years.
 She currently serves as the Vice President of Public Policy for the Cook Group.
 Prior to joining the Cook Group, Ms. Gutman was the Associate Vice President for Governmental Relations at Ball State University.
 Her other experiences include being the chief advisor to the Senate Finance Committee of the Indiana General Assembly as as a partner at Taft Stettinius & Hollister LLP.
 Ms. Gutman earned her bachelor's and master's degrees from Indiana University and her law degree from the Indiana University School of Law in Indianapolis.
 She was appointed by Senate President Pro Tem David Long.

-Janet Rummel is Vice President of Workforce Alignment Operations and Marketing at Ivy Tech Community College and is responsible for collaborating with internal teams, external partners, and industries statewide to align programming to the strategic workforce development needs of the state.
+Janet Rummel is the Director of Community Initiatives at the Center for Rural Engagement.
 She serves on the Indiana Network of Knowledge Research Advisory Group and on the DWD Sector Strategy Core Team.
 A 20-year veteran educator, Ms. Rummel has provided consulting services to hundreds of schools and thousands of teachers across the country in the areas of curriculum, instruction, and assessment.
 Prior to joining Ivy Tech Community College, Ms. Rummel served in multiple roles at Goodwill Education Initiatives including Executive Director, Chief Academic Officer, Director of Curriculum and Instruction, and TAP Master Teacher.
 Ms. Rummel has also held the positions of Vice President of College and Career Readiness at the Common Core Institute; Mathematics and Science Assessment Specialist at the Indiana Department of Education; and in multiple roles at Zionsville Community Schools.
 Ms. Rummel has a Bachelor’s Degree in Political Science and Biology from DePauw University, a Master’s Degree in Educational Leadership from Indiana University, and she is currently completing a PhD in Curriculum Studies with research interests in alternative teacher certification, multicultural education, and critical pedagogy.
-Ms. Rummel was apointed to the ICSB by Indiana Superintendent of Public Instruction Dr. Jennifer McCormick.
+Ms. Rummel was appointed to the ICSB by Indiana Superintendent of Public Instruction Dr. Jennifer McCormick.

 Director of Development, Foundation for Excellence in Education